 However, the NDAs are signed to protect the mobile app idea.
 Though, they does not prevent others from stealing the idea.
 NDA only prevents the named parties in the document from disclosing the confidential information to others.

-This means, if one party approaches a mobile application development company or hire mobile app developers with the same app idea, the app development company can build the mobile app for other client provided they do not use any confidential information from the NDA document.
+This means, if one party approaches a mobile application development company or hire mobile app developers with the same app idea, the custom app development company can build the mobile app for other client provided they do not use any confidential information from the NDA document.

 There is no rule for mobile app development companies that they cannot accept two similar idea from different parties.
 However, a best mobile app development company always assures their customers to provide reliable services in order to build their good reputation and maintain a lasting relationship.

 Generally, an organization demands for making the NDA with their hiring mobile app development company is because they need to share sensitive information about their company that might affect their business.

 Moreover, if the app idea is related to key process of the business such as manufacturing, research or finance based, then they need to take precaution about the careful handling of their sensitive data.

 Now, if any organization wants to introduce a new concept for creating a mobile app using unmatched features, they need assurance about the complete privacy of their app idea before its launch.

 So, in order to protect their important information or prevent their app idea from being stolen, they demand with their mobile app development company to sign an NDA.